yujunz/ssbench/README.rst

                           An existing stats file from a previous --run-scenario invocation (default: None)
     -f REPORT_FILE, --report-file REPORT_FILE
-                          The file to which the report should be written (def:
-                          STDOUT) (default: <open file '<stdout>', mode 'w' at 0x1002511e0>)
+                          The file to which the report should be written (default: <open file '<stdout>', mode 'w' at 0x1002511e0>)
-    -r RPS_HISTOGRAM, --rps-histogram RPS_HISTOGRAM
+    --pctile PERCENTILE   Report on the N-th percentile. (default: 95) -r RPS_HISTOGRAM, --rps-histogram RPS_HISTOGRAM
                           Also write a CSV file with requests completed per second histogram data (default: None)